Skip to main content

 Status Mapping

-When moving issues from one status to another, the Conviso platform will communicate and mark the issues in Fortify according to the following mapping:
+When moving issues from one status to another, the Conviso platform will communicate and mark the issues in Fortify according to a default mapping configuration.
+This default mapping can be customized during the Status Mapping step to match your organization's specific workflow requirements:

 Conviso PlatformFortify